RoboJackets/mjackets-api/docs/development_process/feature_tracking.rst

 The process in itself consists in creating a GitHub issue with the :ref:`RFC label <gh_labels>` that documents the proposal thoroughly.
-There is an `RFC template`_ included in the main mJacke API GitHub repository that serves as a guideline to write a new RFC.
+There is an `RFC template`_ included in the main mJackets API GitHub repository that serves as a guideline to write a new RFC.

 As with Pull Requests, RFCs might require discussion in order to move it forward